-- 1 Open Manage Sessions, and click + ADD. - 2 Under Product, select Rumba+ Desktop. - 3 In Management and Security Server (after you add a session and enter a Session name), click BROWSE. - 4 Navigate to and select the Rumba+ session profile (saved by your Rumba+ application).

-The profile name displays below the BROWSE button.

-5 Overwrite settings files is not checked by default, which means that users can set local preferences in their launched sessions and open sessions using their local settings file.
-These sessions are not updated from the Management and Security Server settings file.
+- 1. In the MSS Administrative Console, open Manage Sessions, and click +ADD. - 2.
+Under Product, select Rumba+ Desktop. - 3.
+Add a session, enter a Session name, and click BROWSE. - 4.
+Navigate to and select the Rumba+ session profile (saved by your Rumba+ application).
+The profile name displays below the BROWSE button. - 5.
+Overwrite settings files is not checked by default, which means that users can set local preferences in their launched sessions and open sessions using their local settings file.
+These sessions are not updated from the MSS settings file.

-However, if you want Management and Security Server to compare the local and web server versions of the settings file and overwrite the user's file, then check Overwrite settings files.
+However, if you want MSS to compare the local and web server versions of the settings file and overwrite the user's file, then check Overwrite settings files.

-Note: This setting allows you to easily distribute updates to existing settings files, but changes that users made to their settings will be lost.
+This setting allows you to easily distribute updates to existing settings files, but changes that users made to their settings will be lost.

-6 If entitled to the Security Proxy Add-On, you can configure the Rumba+ session to connect through a Security Proxy server that has client authorization enabled.
+6. If entitled to the Security Proxy Add-On, you can configure the Rumba+ session to connect through a Security Proxy server that has client authorization enabled.